Blog postsSeptember 26, 2018

 - When launching new products, make sure launch dates are realistic.
 There’s nothing worse than promoting something and then immediately putting it on backorder.

 - We all want to make our customers happy, but don’t over-promise.
 Disappointing customers on when and where their packages will arrive can damage your brand more than having a longer delivery promise

 Remember less is more.
 Don’t over-complicate things.
 Make it easier by focusing on the items that can really drive sales.
 Put your money into purchasing and stocking your key SKUs.
 And, always attach a forecast to every product.
 If you don’t measure against a goal you won’t be able to effectively evaluate results to make adjustments going forward.

 Having visibility across your network will help you better manage your inventory and more quickly respond to issues when they arise.
 It will also help you improve your delivery promise and win customers over faster.
 With the above tips, you’re well on your way.

-For more inventory management tips, watch the on-demand webinar here.
+For more inventory management tips, watch the webinar here.